 - a.
 Potential of the expected results for exploitation and for future clinical, public health and/or other socio-economic health relevant applications, including patient's needs, - b.
-Added value of transnational collaboration: gathering a critical mass of patients/ material, sharing of expertise and resources, harmonization of data, sharing of specific know-how and/or innovative solutions, - c.
+Benefit to patients, their families, and carers with an active and meaningful involvement of patient organisations and patient representatives, - c.
+Added value of transnational collaboration: gathering a critical mass of patients/ material, sharing of expertise and resources, harmonisation of data, sharing of specific know-how and/or innovative solutions, - d.
 Effectiveness of the proposed measures to exploit and disseminate the project results (including management of IPR), to communicate the project, and to manage research data.
-A data management strategy in the full proposal is mandatory, - d.
-Inclusion of Early Career Researchers as full partners, - e.
-Benefit to patients, their families, and carers with an active and meaningful involvement of patient organizations and patient representatives, - f.
-Involvement of industry (when appropriate/applicable/available).
+A data management strategy in the full proposal is mandatory, - e.
+Inclusion of Early Career Researchers as full partners (PI/research team leaders), - f.
+Involvement of industry (for a socio-economic impact and/or an acceleration of research development, access to innovation and application for patients).